 Surface water runoff can be impacted by the removal of vegetation, placement of impervious surfaces, re-grading, and compaction of soils through construction activities.
 As referenced in Section 4.1.2, there is no clearing of vegetation required.
 The access road will be constructed with granular materials which will permit infiltration, and with a cross-fall to allow runoff to flow unimpeded.
 The Project site is not being re-graded.
-There are no stormwater facilities required to treat surface runoff as the quality of the storm runoff is not impacted by the solar array field.
+There are no stormwater facilities required to treat surface runoff as the quality of the storm runoff is not impacted by the solar aray field.
 The staging area is within an area already used for equipment and materials storage.
 The construction equipment working at the site is small and will have minimal impact on native soil compaction.
 The soil at the Project site and any topsoil stockpile is being vegetated with a grass cover.
 There is the potential of erosion from runoff should the soil become exposed.

 A Records Review and Site Investigation were undertaken at the Project site.
 No significant water bodies (permanent watercourses, intermittent watercourses, seepage areas, or lake) were identified within the site or adjacent lands within 120 metres.
-A waterbody is situated to the south-east beyond the development setback of 120 metres.
 The proposed site access does not cross any watercourse.
 The footprint of the foundation for the solar array field is minimal, estimated at 2%.
 The Design and Operations report noted there would be no identifiable change in the water balance.
 The establishment of a grass ground cover will enhance infiltration of runoff.